Sunday, July 23, 2023

 Her 2006 collection with MarshHawk and publisher Sandy McIntosh is titled, The Good City, which focuses on the history of Izmir, Turkey, harking back to its time as Smyrna.

-Sharon loved and spoke effusively about her travels in Turkey, just as she spoke about her time in Kosovo, and her years in New Orleans as a journalist writing for the Times Picayune back when it was just a newspaper and not mostly a web site.
+Sharon spoke effusively about her travels in Turkey, just as she spoke about her time in Kosovo, and her years in New Orleans as a journalist writing for the Times Picayune back when it was a newspaper and not mostly a web site.

-I wrote a short review of The Good City for her, at her request, and with pleasure. https://www.amazon.com/Good-City-Sharon-Olinka/dp/0975919784 It appeared in a journal that was based on Long Island.
-Unfortunately, at this time, I can't recall the name of the journal.
+At her request, I wrote a short review of The Good City https://www.amazon.com/Good-City-Sharon-Olinka/dp/0975919784 It appeared in a journal based on Long Island.
+Unfortunately, at this time, I can't recall the journal's name.
 I'm not even sure it still exists.

 This was another topic we discussed often.
-Just how quickly our world was changing, and how mindlessly, or so it seemed to us.
+Just how quickly our world was changing, and how mindlessly, or so it seemed.
+She had no appetite for the digitization of the writing and publishing process.
+What she liked was getting to know other poets whose work she admired.
+Getting to know other artists, and editors and publishers.

 Sharon's husband, Pete, was a similar type of man to Mr. Pines.
 Pete was about the same age, born and raised in Montana, and worked all his life as an engineer.

-Pete, conversely, loved living in Manhattan.
+Pete, oddly enough, loved residing in Manhattan.
 He had already retired and was spending much of his time researching topics of interest to him at the New York Public Library. https://www.nypl.org/

 "I love the lions there," Pete once told me with a big smile.
-He was a sweetheart and Angela and I never tired of spending time with him and Sharon.
+He was a sweetheart and Angelica and I never tired of spending time with him and Sharon.

-Here is what Naomi Shihab Nye wrote about Sharon's book, Old Ballerina Club, published by Dos Madres. https://www.dosmadres.com/
+Author Naomi Shihab Nye, pictured below, wrote the following about Sharon's book, Old Ballerina Club, published by Dos Madres. https://www.dosmadres.com/

 "Sharon Olinka writes with an almost unearthly instinct for imagery, narrative, and piercing detail.
 Her poems are blunt, lush, and seductive.
 Whether describing childhood, local mythology, or the mysteries of the present and future, they pull us in with powerful magnetism – her life’s prayer (“Open me”) has been answered."